wp-digital/wp-start-up/README.md

 define( 'PINGDOM_PROJECT', '' );
 ```

-Please note that defining the `BUGSNAG_TOKEN` constant means the Bugsnag project is already created, and the plugin will not create a new one.
+Please note that defining the `BUGSNAG_API_KEY` constant means the Bugsnag project is already created, and the plugin will not create a new one.

 ### Usage